|

 on the Company's website at https://www.tejasnetworks.com/policies-codes/.

-Committee consisting of Independent Directors and these transactions are at arm's length
+Committee consisting of Independent Directors and these transactions were at arm's length

 and in the ordinary course of business.
 Prior approval of the Audit Committee is obtained

-for all related party transactions which are entered into in the ordinary course of
+for Related Party Transactions which are entered into in the ordinary course of business

-business and which are on an arm's length basis.
-Further, the details of the actual
+and which are on an arm's length basis.
+Further, the details of the actual transactions

-transactions entered into by the Company against such approval, is placed before the Audit
+entered into by the Company against such approval, is placed before the Audit Committee,

-Committee, periodically.
-For the year ended March 31, 2025, the Company has taken
+periodically for review.
+For the year ended March 31, 2026, the Company has taken

 potential conflict with the interests of the Company at large and the Company has received

-disclosures from the Key Managerial Personnel / Senior Management Personnel confirming the
+disclosures from the Directors, Key Managerial Personnel / Senior Management Personnel

 Further, none of the transactions with related parties fall under the scope of Section